paceholder/nodeeditor/docs/features.rst

 Code Example
   See ``examples/calculator/headless_main.cpp``.
 In this file we instantiate just a ``DataFlowGraphModel`` and load a pre-saved calculator graph structure into it.
-The model is able to compute the results if the user modifies the inputs in the code.
+The model is able to execute the results if the user modifies the inputs in the code.